20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 20: Glute March

-The Glute March is a fantastic exercise for activating and strengthening the gluteal muscles while also engaging the lower back.
+The glute march is a fantastic exercise for activating and strengthening the gluteal muscles while also engaging the lower back.
 This exercise can help improve stability, enhance hip function, and contribute to a healthy spine.

 1. Lie on your back with your knees bent and feet flat on the floor, hip-width apart.
 Place your arms relaxed by your sides.